 You have a growing problem if you’ve been living on funding from financial partners for the long term.
 The problem is, how do you keep the funds coming?

 And, how do you communicate personally with the over 800 people you’ve collected onto your newsletter list in your 20+ years in ministry?
 Is it possible to raise funds amongst those people while remaining in the middle of your ministry?

 1 - Educate Your Audience

-Are most of the people on that list actually familiar with your mission?
+Are most of the people on your list actually familiar with your mission?
 Really familiar?
 Could they explain what you’re doing and why you’re doing it to another friend without your help?

-If you’re more like the rest of us, they aren’t so familiar with what you’re accomplishing in your ministry, or they simply can’t actually remember.
-You might need to take a step back and look at the bigger picture.
+If you’re more like the rest of us, they aren’t so familiar with what you’re accomplishing in your ministry, or they simply can’t remember.
+You might need to take a step back and help them look at the bigger picture.

 2 - Emphasize The Impact